English Electric Canberra B.Mk.20

 Specifications

-The RNZAF operated 13 Canberra aircraft between 1959 and 1970.
-They arrived in New Zealand straight from the factory in England between October 1959 and June 1961, and were all based at Ohakea.
+Originally developed late in World War Two, the Canberra could fly higher than any other bomber at the time and set a new record for the fastest flight from England to New Zealand during the London to Christchurch International Air Race in 1953.
+The RNZAF operated 13 Canberra B(I).12 aircraft between 1959 and 1970.
+They arrived in New Zealand straight from the factory in England and were all based at Ohakea.
 The RNZAF Canberras saw active service in the Indonesian-Malaysian Confrontation between 1964 and 1966, operating from Singapore and Borneo.
 When replaced by the A-4 Skyhawk in 1970, all 13 aircraft were sold to the Indian Air Force.